brandleyj/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+React Context solves the problem of props drilling.
+It allows you to share props or state with an indirect child or parent.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are a way for a user to interact with the website.
+Actions also control what events happen at what time.
+Reducers are the place where action will change the state, api information, or any data that is sent through it and publish it to the store.
+The store is a library that stores and can display all of the current and previous information.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global and component state is local.

+Application state has one store that is accessible to any component that is linked to it.
+Component state has multiple instances of different components and can be overwhelming with the amount of props being passed.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-- [ ] What is your favorite state management system you've learned and this sprint?
+* [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I would say redux.
+While it was super complicated to learn with all the new syntax, I see how it can make your job easier when it comes to larger projects.

 ## Project Set Up